KmolYuan/four-bar-rs/README.md

 ./start_server.sh
 ```

-## Library

-The library `four-bar` is also on crates-io, exclude the ui parts.
+The client-side application is deployed in the `docs` directory (entire files).